How to Sell Recurring Products with 2Checkout

 What Is A Recurring Product?

 A recurring product is a product that will create a sale that will automatically bill your customer at a specified interval.
 These types of products are typically used for such items as web hosting, membership services or “Item of the Month” type products.
-Recurring products can either be created in your 2Checkout account and passed in using the Plug-n-Play parameter set or they can be passed in dynamically using our Hosted Checkout parameter set.
+Recurring products can either be created in your 2Checkout account and passed in using the Plug-and-Play parameter set or they can be passed in dynamically using our Hosted Checkout parameter set.

 What Types Of Options Can My Recurring Products Have?